-Corporate advisory fees income, investment advisory fees income and investment management fees income are recognised over time as the customers simultaneously receive and consume the benefits provided by the Group's performance as the Group performs.
+Corporate advisory fees income, consultancy fees income, investment advisory fees income and investment management fees income are recognised over time as the customers simultaneously receive and consume the benefits provided by the Group's performance as the Group performs.

-Commission fees income and placement fees income are recognised at the point in time when the services are rendered to the customer.
+Commission fees income is recognised at the point in time when the services are rendered to the customer.